-The Career Development Office invites employers to participate in our Fall 2019 On-Campus Interview (OCI) Program.
+The Career Development Office invites employers to participate in our Spring 2020 On-Campus Interview (OCI) Program.
 Employers may interview on our campus or request the Career Development team to collect applications from students.

-- Our office can make accommodations for other days in August, September, October, and even November.
+Please register by January 6, 2020 to participate in the above dates.
+Our office can make accommodations for other days in February, March, and April.
 Contact us to discuss other dates that may be more suitable for your recruiting timeline.

 Resume Collects & Direct Sends

 Employers unable to recruit on campus may request a resume collect or direct send.
 There is no cost for an application collection or the advertisement of an opportunity.
 We also offer video conferencing for employers who wish to set up virtual on-campus interviews.

 Employers may register via the Loyola Law School Symplicity system at https://law-lls-csm.symplicity.com/employers/ and click "Register for OCI" in the shortcut section to the right or by contacting Katie Furuyama, Recruitment Coordinator.

 Should you have any questions about OCI, please reach out to Katie Furuyama.